Sustainability-related Disclosure

 • BELS Certification.
 The Building-Housing Energy-efficiency Labeling System (BELS) is a third-party certification system to rate houses and buildings based on energy saving performance in accordance with the Act on Improving Energy Consumption Performance for Architectural Structures of Japan.
 RESIDIA Ochanomizu Ⅱ was awarded the BELS Certification for in March 2019.

-• GRESB Real Estate Rating.
+• GRESB Real Estate Assessment Rating.
 In 2014, ADR became the first residential J-REIT to participate in the GRESB, which is an industry-driven organization established by European pension funds committed to assessing the sustainability performance of real estate portfolios (public, private and direct) around the globe.
-ADR is selected as a “Sector Leader” in the Listed Residential sector in Asia in the FY2023 GRESB Real Estate Assessment for the forth consecutive year.
-In addition, in the GRESB rating, which indicates a relative evaluation based on the global ranking of the overall score, ADR received a “4 Star” rating, the higher rank out of five levels.
-In the last 8 years, ADR has been consecutively awarded a Green Star rating.
+In the FY2024 GRESB rating, which indicates a relative evaluation based on the global ranking of the overall score, ADR received a “3 Star” rating, the middle rank out of five levels.
+In the last 9 years, ADR has been consecutively awarded a Green Star rating.
 The Green Star rating is given to businesses that have been assessed to be superior in both management and performance.

 • Expression of support for the Task Force on Climate-related Financial Disclosures (“TCFD”) recommendations.
 Based on the recommendations of TCFD, the Asset Manager will continue to contribute to the realization of sustainable society by assessing the impact of climate change on its businesses, taking measures to address risks while pursuing opportunities, and proactively making climate change-related disclosures.
 The Asset Manager expressed its support for the recommendations issued by the TCFD on March 11, 2020.
 In addition to supporting TCFD, we are also a member of the TCFD Consortium (composed of Japanese companies and organizations that support TCFD).